 Though technically not a college savings account, some parents use Roth IRAs to save and pay for college.
-In 2016, you can contribute up to $5,500 per year.
+In 2020, you can contribute up to $6,000 per year.
 Earnings in a Roth IRA accumulate tax deferred.
-Contributions to a Roth IRA can be withdrawn at any time and are always tax free.
-For parents age 59½ and older, a withdrawal of earnings is also tax free if the account has been open for at least five years.
+Contributions to a Roth IRA can be withdrawn at any time and are always tax-free.
+For parents age 59½ and older, a withdrawal of earnings is also tax-free if the account has been open for at least five years.
 For parents younger than 59½, a withdrawal of earnings—typically subject to income tax and a 10 percent premature distribution penalty—is spared the 10 percent penalty if the withdrawal is used to pay for a child’s college expenses.

 But not everyone is eligible to contribute to a Roth IRA—it depends on your income.
-In 2016, if your filing status is single or head of household, you can contribute the full $5,500 to a Roth IRA if your MAGI is $117,000 or less.
-And if you’re married and filing a joint return, you can contribute the full $5,500 if your MAGI is $184,000 or less.
+In 2020, if your filing status is single or head of household, you can contribute the full amount to a Roth IRA if your MAGI is $124,000 or less.
+And if you’re married and filing a joint return, you can contribute the full amount if your MAGI is $196,000 or less.

 Financial Aid Impact